-If following the outcome of the formal stage 2 complaint the complainant is still not satisfied, they can progress to stage 3 and make an appeal for the complaint to be reviewed by an independent member of staff who has not be involved in the complaint previously.

-If there is new evidence for consideration or if there has been a procedural irregularity in the investigation of the complaint; this should be explained at the outset of the stage 3 review.

-In this situation, where a student wishes to escalate the complaint to stage 3, they should use the Higher Education Review Form (Appendix 3).
-Complaints submitted by letter or email (i.e. not on the complaints form) will be accepted provided they include all the elements covered within the form.

-A stage 3 complaint should be submitted as soon as possible after receiving the response to the stage 2 complaint; if it extends beyond 3 months from the date of the written response it will generally not be accepted, unless there is good reason why it could not have been submitted sooner.

-If the complaint refers to an aspect over which the partner University has jurisdiction and power to deliver a solution, UCW and the University will confirm which institution is considering the complaint as part of stage 3 of the complaints procedure.

-If the complaint is passed to the University, this would be communicated to the complainant and UCW will provide the University with all necessary evidence and details pertaining to the complaint.
-The University will then write to the complainant to confirm what happens next, and to provide details of the University's Complaints Policy.
-If the nature of the complaint is solely a University Centre Weston matter it would be dealt with by UCW.

-The Assistant Principal: HE will acknowledge receipt of the complaint within 7 working days and confirm which institution will be dealing with the stage 3 complaint.
-The paperwork will be forwarded for review to a senior member of staff, either the Assistant Principal: HE or their appointed nominee.
-The Assistant Principal: HE will provide the complainant with a full written response of the outcome within 4-6 weeks, providing there are no undue delays.
-On very rare occasions where it is not possible to respond within the time limit the complainant will be contacted every 4 weeks with an update on progress
+- 4.4.1 If following the outcome of the formal Stage 2 complaint the complainant is still not satisfied, they can progress to Stage 3 and make an appeal for the complaint to be reviewed by an independent member of staff who has not be involved in the complaint previously. - 4.4.2 If there is new evidence for consideration or if there has been a procedural irregularity in the investigation of the complaint; this should be explained at the outset of the Stage 3 review. - 4.4.3 In this situation, where a student wishes to escalate the complaint to Stage 3, they should use the Higher Education Review Form (Appendix 3).
+Complaints submitted by letter or email (i.e. not on the complaints form) will be accepted provided they include all the elements covered within the form. - 4.4.4 A Stage 3 complaint should be submitted as soon as possible after receiving the response to the Stage 2 complaint; if it extends beyond three months from the date of the written response it will generally not be accepted, unless there is good reason why it could not have been submitted sooner. - 4.4.5 If the complaint refers to an aspect over which the partner University has jurisdiction and power to deliver a solution, UCW and the University will confirm which institution is considering the complaint as part of Stage 3 of the Complaints Procedure. - 4.4.6 If the complaint is passed to the University, this would be communicated to the complainant and UCW will provide the University with all necessary evidence and details pertaining to the complaint.
+The University will then write to the complainant to confirm what happens next and to provide details of the University's complaints policy.
+If the nature of the complaint is solely a UCW matter it would be dealt with by UCW. - 4.4.7 The Director of Higher Education will acknowledge receipt of the complaint within seven working days and confirm which institution will be dealing with the Stage 3 complaint.
+The paperwork will be forwarded for review to a senior member of staff, either the Director of Higher Education or their appointed nominee.
+The Director of Higher Education will provide the complainant with a full written response of the outcome within 4-6 weeks, providing there are no undue delays.
+On very rare occasions where it is not possible to respond within the time limit the complainant will be contacted every four weeks with an update on progress

-The institution dealing with the complaint at stage 3 would issue the Completion of Procedures letter with the outcome and response of stage 3.
+4.4.8 The institution dealing with the complaint at Stage 3 would issue the Completion of Procedures letter with the outcome and response of Stage 3.